Learning Outcomes

 In addition to reviewing title documents, the solicitor conducts searches and due diligence, such as:

-Before exchange, final checks are made to ensure all documents are properly executed and that no new adverse entries have been made since the initial investigation.
+Before exchange, final checks should ensure all documents are properly executed and that no new adverse entries have been made since the initial investigation.
+Immediately before completion, place OS1/OS2 searches to secure the priority period, and check bankruptcy/company status again if required by a lender.

 Reporting to the Client: Purpose and Process